Eugene Ubalijoro

 Eugene Ubalijoro (born 6 June 1964), is a Rwandan business executive, who is serving as vice president at Molson Coors beverage company responsible for sales in central region states of United States of America based in Dallas, Texas since March 2021.
 Prior to his appointment, he was strategic projects partner in same company based in Chicago, Illinois since August 2020.
-He is currently a Chairperson of the Board of Directors of Bank of Kigali, Rwanda since February 2025.
+He is currently a chairperson of the Board of Directors of Bank of Kigali, Rwanda since February 2025.

 Prior to joining Molson Coors beverage company in August 2020, Ubalijoro served continuously for 30 years in different positions at Heineken Brewery between 1990 and 2020.
 Where from 2010 to 2018, he was serving as a managing director at Heineken Brewery responsible for Caribbean and Americas exports with residence in Miami.
 After this position in 2018, he was also appointed as managing director of Heineken Brewery branch in Ethiopia with residence in Addis Abba.

 Early life and education

-Ubalijoro was born on June 06, 1964 and raised in Kigali, Rwanda until when he was 12 years old.
+Ubalijoro was born on June 6, 1964, and raised in Kigali, Rwanda until when he was 12 years old.
 In 1976, his parents moved to Washington, United States due to working reason.
 It helped Ubalijoro to attend his high school education at Rochambeau French International School of Washington between 1976 and 1982.
 From 1982, he joined Georgetown University, U.S. to pursue undergraduate degree where he graduated with bachelor's degree in business administration with double major in international management and finance in 1986.
-In 1987, Ubalijoro further enrolled in Université de Sherbrooke, Canada for post graduate degree, he graduated with masters degree of Business Administration with major in strategy and finance in 1989.
+In 1987, Ubalijoro further enrolled in Université de Sherbrooke, Canada for post graduate degree, he graduated with master's degree of Business Administration with major in strategy and finance in 1989.